92VV3M42d3v8/Qubes-Privacy-Doc/README.md

        sudo git clone https://github.com/asciimoo/searx.git

+5. See Note below for Settings Alteration.

-    Now we're going to create a new user for Searx to use and assign it directory privileges:
+6. Now we're going to create a new user for Searx to use and assign it directory privileges:

        sudo useradd searx -d /usr/local/searx

        sudo chown searx:searx -R /usr/local/searx

-5. Build Searx
+7. Build Searx

    Now we can begin building Searx.